 You don't want to miss this Slow Cooker Eggplant Parmesan.
 It will have everyone thinking you spent all day in the kitchen.
 Cheesy and delicious with a fraction of the effort of traditional Eggplant Parm.
 Perfect for easy entertaining.
 I've used gluten free breadcrumbs, but if your family isn't gluten free any breadcrumbs will work.
 Or skip the breadcrumbs altogether for a low carb alternative.

 One of my husband's favorite dishes is Eggplant Parmesan.

 Typically, I make it only four or five times a year, because...it's a process.
 One that I don't particularly enjoy.

-I adore my slow cooker, so a few weeks ago when he asked for it, I started thinking - would it be possible to make Eggplant Parmesan that resembled my traditional dish in my slow cooker?
+I adore my slow cooker, so a few weeks ago when he asked for it, I started thinking - would it be possible to make Eggplant Parm that resembled my traditional dish in my slow cooker?

 I wasn't entirely convinced it would work, but when organic eggplant went on sale, I decided to give it a try.

 I am thrilled to report that it was a smashing success.

 This is perfect for the occasions when you are called to entertain and need a dish that just looks and tastes like you spent all day in the kitchen.